Assessment changes at KS4

 KS4 is the stage in each child’s education covering Years 10 and 11 in secondary school.

 From 2016-17 the majority of GCSEs will have switched over to the new reformed 1 – 9 grading system.
 In this new system, a 9 is the highest award and a 1 the lowest.
-This has happened in a bid to make subject content and exams more challenging.
+The changes made to GCSE's have happened in a bid to make subject content and exams more challenging.
 Key changes to these new style GCSEs include fewer ‘bite-sized’ questions and more essay-style questions.
 The content will be more challenging, with more substantial texts in English literature and a number of new topics in maths.
 Controlled assessment will disappear or play a much smaller role from most subjects, apart from practical ones such as art, dance and drama.
 There are no direct equivalences between the old letters and the new numbered awards, but what we do know is captured in the ‘key notes’ beneath.

-The new 'pass' will be a grade 5 – aligned with the old-style top C grade and lower third of grade B.
+A 'Strong Pass' will be a grade 5 – aligned with the old-style top C grade and lower third of grade B.